icmake(1)

 DESCRIPTION

 Icmake(1) is a generic tool handling program maintenance that can be used as an alternative for make(1).
 It's a generic tool in that icmake-scripts, written in a language closely resembling the C programming language, can perform tasks that are traditionally the domain of scripting languages.
+See also section ICMAKE V. 11.01.00 below an overview of the changes from version 10 to version 11.

 Icmake allows programmers to use a programming language (closely resembling the well-known C-programming language) to define the actions that are required for (complex) program maintenance.
 For this, icmake offers various special operators as well as a set of support functions that have shown their usefulness in program maintenance.

 Although icmake scripts can be written from scratch, often the required activities are highly comparable.
 This observation resulted in the construction of two icmake scripts, which are part of the standard icmake distribution: icmstart(1), initializing a directory for program development and icmbuild(1), handling the actual program maintenance.
 By default both scripts are tailored to initializing and maintaining C++ programs (or, after minimal adaptation, C programs), but can easily be adapted to other programming languages.
-Both icmstart and icmbuild can be run without explicitly calling icmake.

 In its standard activation modes, icmake uses the following support programs: